Getting professional help

 If free Health Service treatment is not available in your area, your doctor might suggest you visit a private podiatrist.

-If you decide to choose one yourself, it is important to look out for the following qualifications or memberships to ensure you use a highly qualified practitioner:
+If you decide to choose one yourself, it is important to look out for the following qualifications or memberships to make sure you use a highly qualified practitioner:

 - a Member or Fellow of the Society of Chiropodists and Podiatrists: MChS or FChS